miggynowiggy/tripid/README.md

-# Product Requirements Document
-## Route Optimizer PWA - "Tripid AI"
+# Tripid AI - A Car Route Optimizer PWA

 ### Executive Summary
 Tripid AI is a Progressive Web Application (PWA) that provides Filipino drivers with AI-powered route optimization combining real-time traffic, weather conditions, toll costs, and fuel efficiency to deliver the most economical and safe driving routes across the Philippines.